SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 * Clients
 * Configuration
 * Extensions
+* External APIs
+* Event listeners
 * Helpers
+* Repository implementations
 * Services

+Try to avoid using the infrastructure project as a dumping ground for orphan classes and logic.
+In onion architecture, infrastructure projects should be used to implement things like the repositories you constructed in other projects.
+If the code you write forms a core part of your application, it probably belongs in a different project type.

 ##### Jobs projects
 Use these projects for any scheduled tasks that need to run in an environment.